apokryphus/advanced-combat-system/README.md

 ### Automatic Installation:
 - Download this [script](https://github.com/apokryphus/advanced-combat-system/releases/download/supplement-v1.0.0/ACS_INSTALL_SCRIPT_RIGHT_CLICK_TO_RUN_WITH_POWERSHELL.ps1) and place it directly in your ```The Witcher 3 installation folder```, alongside the `bin`, `content`, and `dlc` folders.
 - Right click and run with Powershell.
+- Use either [mod limit fix](https://www.nexusmods.com/witcher3/mods/3643) or [mod limit adjuster](https://www.nexusmods.com/witcher3/mods/3711) if your game does not start.
+- You can use the updater script located within the `mod_ACS` folder that updates the entire mod with just one click.

 ### Manual Installation:
 - Latest and previous versions of the mod can be found in [releases](https://github.com/apokryphus/advanced-combat-system/releases).